Last Updated on August 14, 2024 by Mary Phagan

 "The company, a four-story granite building plus basement, was located at 37-39 Forsyth Street.
 It employed some one hundred people, mostly women, who distributed and manufactured pencils.
 Its windows were grimy.
 It was dirty.
 It had little ventilation.
 Most of the workers were paid twelve cents an hour.
 It was in fact a sweat shop of the northern, urban variety.

 "Mary worked in its second floor metal room fixing metal caps on pencils by machine.
 Her last day of work had been the previous Monday.
 She was told not to report back until a shipment of metal had arrived.
-Mary resigned the Thursday before her murder.
-[Footnote 4]
+According to my father, Mary resigned before her murder and the Atlanta Constitution, April 28, 1913 confirms this.[Footnote 4]

 "Her body was discovered at three o'clock in the morning on April twenty-seventh, in the basement of the pencil company by the night watchman, Newt Lee.
 Her left eye had apparently been struck with a fist; she had an inch-and-a half gash in the back of the head, and was strangled by a cord which was embedded in her neck."